Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 #####   Test 1: View latest news

-   i.
-Go to the Home/Index Page.
+   **i.** Go to the Home/Index Page.
-   ii.
-Scroll down to the "Latest News" section.
+   **ii.** Scroll down to the "Latest News" section.
-   iii.
-Click on one of the news stories, photos or "Read more" links that opens the original article in a new tab.
+   **iii.** Click on one of the news stories, photos or "Read more" links that opens the original article in a new tab.
-   iv.
-Click on one of the other links associated with the stories to book tickets to shows or go to the music player.
+   **iv.** Click on one of the other links associated with the stories to book tickets to shows or go to the music player.

 #####   Test 2: Sign up to mailing list

-   i.
-Scroll down to the footer on any of the pages and locate the mailing list sign up form.
+   **i.** Scroll down to the footer on any of the pages and locate the mailing list sign up form.
-   ii.
-Verify that an error message appears when an empty field is submitted.
+   **ii.** Verify that an error message appears when an empty field is submitted.
-   iii.
-Verify that an error message appears when no email address is present.
+   **iii.** Verify that an error message appears when no email address is present.

 #### 2. User Story 2 - As a fan/potential fan, I want to be able to listen to the band's new music and have access to their back catalogue.

 #####  Test: Listen to audio tracks

-   i.
-Click on the "Listen" tab in the header.
+   **i.**  Click on the "Listen" tab in the header.
-   ii.
-Navigate to one of the Pixies albums on the page.
+   **ii.** Navigate to one of the Pixies albums on the page.
-   iii.
-Click on the play button on the album to play 30 second snippets of each song.
+   **iii.** Click on the play button on the album to play 30 second snippets of each song.
-   iv.
-Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.
+   **iv.** Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.

 #### 3. User Story 3 - As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
 I also want to see photos from their instagram feeds and latest shows.

 ##### Test: Watch video content

-   i.
-Click on the "Watch" tab in the header.
+   **i.**  Click on the "Watch" tab in the header.
-   ii.
-Scroll down to the videos.
+   **ii.** Scroll down to the videos.
 Play, pause, full screen and adjust volume on embedded players.

 #### 4. User Story 4 - As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to buy tickets to those shows.

 ##### Test: View tour dates and book tickets.

-   i.
-Click on the "Tour" tab in the header or access from one of the links in the "Latest News" section on the index page.
+   **i.** Click on the "Tour" tab in the header or access from one of the links in the "Latest News" section on the index page.
-   ii.
-Scroll through the tour dates and click on one of the "Book" buttons to verify it takes you to a site that enables you to book tickets for that venue.
+   **ii.** Scroll through the tour dates and click on one of the "Book" buttons to verify it takes you to a site that enables you to book tickets for that venue.

 #### 5. User Story 5 - As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.

 ##### Test: Enquire about booking the band

-   i.
-Navigate to the "Contact" page by clicking on the tab in the header.
+   **i.** Navigate to the "Contact" page by clicking on the tab in the header.
-   ii.
-Enter your name, email and query into the respective fields. iii.
-Verify the form will not allow you to submit without all the fields correctly filled out and that the email address field is valid.
+   **ii.** Enter your name, email and query into the respective fields.
+   **iii.** Verify the form will not allow you to submit without all the fields correctly filled out and that the email address field is valid.

 ## Deployment
-The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHun where you can access it here:
+The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHub where you can access it here:

 [https://johnnycistudent.github.io/Pixies-Front-End-Project/](https://johnnycistudent.github.io/Pixies-Front-End-Project/)